JasperFx/lamar/docs/guide/ioc/registration/registry-dsl.md

 {
     public SettingDefaults()
     {
-        // If you know the plugin type and its a closed type
+        // If you know the service type and its a closed type
         // you can use this syntax
         For<IWidget>().Use<DefaultWidget>();